President (band): Beginnings and initial releases

-King of Terrors (2025–present)
+King of Terrors (2025)

-On 18 July 2025, the band announced their debut EP, King of Terrors, to be released on September 26, accompanied by the third single "Rage".
-The band's fourth single, "Destroy Me", was released on September 4.
-Following the release of "Destroy Me", it was announced that President would be headlining the upcoming TakeDown Festival 2026, set to take place at Portsmouth Guildhall in April 2026, with the band scheduled to headline on Saturday, April 4.
+On 18 July 2025, the band announced their debut EP, King of Terrors, scheduled for release on 26 September, alongside the unveiling of its third single, "Rage".
+The fourth single, "Destroy Me", followed on 4 September.
+Shortly after, the band were announced as headliners for TakeDown Festival 2026, which took place at Portsmouth Guildhall on 4 April 2026.

-On 17 September, in an interview with Kerrang!, the band confirmed they were working on their debut album, which will expand on the lore of the President character.
-Several days later, the band was announced for multiple upcoming festivals: Slam Dunk festival (23-24 May 2026), Nova Rock Festival (12 June), Rock for People festival (13 June), and Copenhell festival (24-27 June).
+In an interview published on 17 September in Kerrang!, the band confirmed they were working on their debut studio album, which would further expand the narrative and mythology surrounding the President character.
+Later that month, President were added to several major European festivals for 2026, including Slam Dunk Festival (23–24 May), Nova Rock Festival (12 June), Rock for People (13 June), Tons of Rock (25–28 June), and Copenhell (24–27 June).

-President’s swift ascent has led to speculation that the band may be an industry plant.
-The frontman rejected the claim as "bewildering", emphasizing that King of Terrors was self-produced, independently released, and promoted through grassroots efforts by friends and online supporters, without label involvement or major industry backing.
+The band's rapid rise prompted speculation that President may be an industry plant.
+The frontman dismissed the suggestion as "bewildering", stating that King of Terrors was self-produced, independently released, and promoted through grassroots support from friends and online communities, without involvement from a record label or major industry backing.

-On 26 September, the EP was released worldwide, along with neon-stylized visualizer videos for the both "Dionysus" and "Conclave".
+The EP was released worldwide on 26 September, accompanied by neon-styled visualizer videos for both "Dionysus" and "Conclave".
+Following the EP's release, President announced a one-off Australian headline show which took place on 12 December, coinciding with their support tour alongside Architects.
+The band were subsequently confirmed for an appearance at the Greenfield Festival (11–13 June).

-Following the release of the EP, the band announced a one-off Australian show that's set to take place on 12 December, coinciding with their tour in support of Architects.
-This was followed by an announcement for an appearance at the Greenfield Festival (11-13 June).
+On 28 October, President were announced as a supporting act, alongside Beartooth, on Bad Omens's 2026 North American arena tour, which concluded on 27 March 2026 at the Oakland Arena.

-On October 28, the band was announced as an opening act, alongside Beartooth, for Bad Omens's upcoming 2026 North American arena tour.
+In a 24 November interview with Metal Hammer, President's frontman confirmed that the band has been working on their debut full-length album, with four songs already written.
+He described the record as an evolution of their EP, expanding on its sound while retaining select elements from it.